OmriBenHur/aws-api-web-app/readme.md

 have git installed on your local machine.

+have a working AWS account with access key and secret key.

 have terraform installed on your local machine.

 sign up to tmdb.com(https://www.themoviedb.org/) and create an api key.